2021 Winter Newsletter

-Work progresses in a number of areas on our website including: a full refresh of the design, new privacy & cookie policies, and the first version of our creation catalogue with basic preset & parameter controls for customisation.
+Work progresses in a number of areas on our website including: a full refresh of the design, new privacy & cookie policies, and the first version of our design catalogue with basic preset & parameter controls for customisation.
 Make sure to check all of these out at www.gridkit.nz!

 Building a factory